-As of March 31,2024, women managers are nine and a ratio of women management positions is 4.48% (Non-consolidated).
+As of March 31, 2025, women managers are nine and a ratio of women management positions is 4.27% (Nonconsolidated).
 Business divisions where women can actively work are broadening, including sales, administration, and production.
-In addition, the ratio of women in the qualification grades that qualify as candidates for management positions increased from 8.96% in fiscal year 2023 to 12.3% at the beginning of fiscal year 2024.
+In addition, the ratio of women in the qualification grades that qualify as candidates for management positions increased from 6.0% before the Medium-Term Business Plan to 12.8% at the beginning of fiscal year 2025.
 AICA will continue to increase the ratio of women managers and expand the scope of participation by providing equal opportunities through promotion and hiring, helping them network and be independent, aiming to optimize the management.

-(Target) Ratio of women management positions (by fiscal year 2024): 5.80 % (Non-consolidated) (Results) Ratio of women management positions (fiscal year 2023): 4.48% (Non-consolidated))
+(Target) Ratio of women management positions (by fiscal year 2024): 5.80 % (Non-consolidated) (Results) Ratio of women management positions (fiscal year 2024): 4.27% (Non-consolidated))

-(2) Promotion foreign nationals to managerial positions
+(2) Promotion of foreign nationals to managerial positions

-As of April 1, 2024, AICA appointed two foreign nationals executive officers and will continue to proceed with appointment of the foreign director, executive officer, or other managerial positions.
+As of April 1, 2025, AICA appointed two foreign nationals executive officers and will continue to proceed with appointment of the foreign director, executive officer, or other managerial positions.
 Overseas Group companies focus on actively utilizing local human resources and is promoting the appointment of talented locally employed staff to key positions.
-In fiscal year 2023, 79.5% of Overseas Group companies appointed foreign nationals to the presidential position.
+In fiscal year 2024, 91.1% of Overseas Group companies appointed foreign nationals to the presidential position.

-AICA continuously practices equal opportunity hiring regardless of nationality and hired total of two foreign nationals (one new graduate and one mid-career) in fiscal year 2023.
-Currently eight foreign nationals are working for AICA, who joined as new graduates or mid-career hires.
+AICA continuously practices equal opportunity hiring regardless of nationality and hired total of three foreign nationals (one new graduate and two mid-career hires) in fiscal year 2024.
+Currently 11 foreign nationals are working for AICA, who joined as new graduates or mid-career hires.
 They play active roles in a wide range of fields, including overseas locations, sales, R&D, and administrative divisions.
 AICA is actively recruiting foreign nationals as it expands our business globally and will hire more foreign nationals than the present.
 In the mid to long term, AICA aims to grow into a corporation with culturally diverse teams ready to meet various needs in the organization.

-(3) Promotion mid-career hires to managerial positions
+(3) Promotion of mid-career hires to managerial positions

-AICA recruits a certain number of mid-career professionals every year to have experienced personnel with minimum training.
-AICA hired 22 people in fiscal year 2023 as mid-career hires, for a wider range of positions, including sales, R&D, administrative divisions and production technology.
-AICA currently has 303 mid-career hires, and 48 of them are serving as director, executive officer, or other managerial positions.
-The ratio of mid-career hires in the senior management (director and executive officer) is 23% to the total number of executive officers.
-The ratio is 23% for management positions.
+AICA recruits a certain number of mid-career hires every year to have experienced personnel with minimum training.
+AICA hired 40 people in fiscal year 2024 as mid-career hires, for a wider range of positions, including sales, R&D, administrative divisions and production technology.
+AICA currently has 321 mid-career hires, and 53 of them are serving as director, executive officer, or other managerial positions.
+The ratio of mid-career hires in the senior management (directors and executive officers) is 25% to the total number of executive officers.
+The ratio is 24.9% for management positions.
 AICA will continue to maintain more than 20% the ratio of mid-career hires to management positions.

-AICA encourage mid-career hiring and their recruitment to management positions as part of our management strategy.
+AICA encourages mid-career hiring and their recruitment to management positions as part of our management strategy.